It’s no secret by now that eating too much salt can wreak havoc on your body. But what the heck is iodized salt, and should you be buying it?

 Most adults need about 150 mcg of iodine per day in order to avoid a deficiency, according to experts.
 Thankfully, Americans are what’s called “iodine sufficient,” meaning their diet is varied enough to provide the necessary levels of iodine, even if they don’t use iodized salt, according to the National Institutes of Health’s Office of Dietary Supplements.

 But don’t relax just yet.
 Iodine deficiencies can be pretty scary, and if you are pregnant, you need to be particularly cautious.
 The need for iodine increases during pregnancy, because low iodine levels can endanger your baby’s mental development.
 Doctors often advise pregnant women to eat dairy products and take vitamin supplements, but you should see your own doctor before making any radical changes to your diet.
 (Still, you can safely stick with these snacks to eat while pregnant.)

 For everyone else, no need to worry too much about your iodine levels.
 And while it’s true that you can get your daily intake of iodine from iodized salt, that’s not always the healthiest solution.
-To reach the recommended level, you would need to eat more than half a teaspoon of iodized salt a day, which is two-thirds of the daily amount of sodium (1,500 milligrams) recommended by the American Heart Association.
+To reach the recommended level, you would need to eat more than half a teaspoon of iodized salt a day, which is two-thirds of the suggested upper limit of sodium (1,500 milligrams) recommended by the American Heart Association and roughly half of the upper limit (2,300 milligrams) recommended the Dietary Guidelines for Americans.
 (These are the 7 signs you’re eating too much sodium.)